A successful man is one who can lay a firm foundation with the bricks that others throw at him.

 People might criticize you because they are simply trying to help you.
 They have very good intentions.
 Yes, of course, these intentions might be misguided, but they are criticizing you for the right reasons.
 They honestly believe that their criticism can help you.
 However, people do make mistakes, and their criticism is not always valid.
 Despite this fact, it is still important to stay open to the possibilities and learn from every criticism you receive.

 Here are the four major reasons why someone might criticize you:

-- They have differing life experiences, beliefs and opinions that they would like to share with you.
+- They have different life experiences, beliefs, and opinions that they would like to share with you.

-- They are genuinely trying to help you make a better decision because they care for your well-being.
+- They are genuinely trying to help you make a better decision because they care about your well-being.

 - They are simply having a bad day and letting off steam seems like the most intelligent thing to do.

 - They are out to get you and will do everything within their power to make your life absolutely miserable.

 It’s important to keep in mind that other people’s criticism is always clouded by their limiting beliefs, fears, and insecurities.
 All of these factors will influence the type of criticism they give you.

 At other times criticism comes down to nothing more but a misunderstanding — a communication breakdown.
 The other person makes assumptions and generalizations about your choices and decisions, and as a result, they jump to quick conclusions without understanding the full picture.
 In such instances, you must make sure that you are clear with your communication so that you can help the other person better understand your situation.